 Triple the washing, triple the food intake and triple the amount of tidying up.
 Because kids may be small, but they certainly have a lot of crap!

 11. And your stuff becomes their stuff

 What’s yours is theirs.

-You get the joy of experiencing bodily fluids that are not biologically yours.
+12. You get the joy of experiencing bodily fluids that are not biologically yours

-You learn how to appreciate the finer foods in life.
+13. You learn how to appreciate the finer foods in life

 Such as chips and nuggets soaked in tomato sauce.
 And cheese sandwiches with no crusts.

-But, most importantly, you love them like they are your own, even if you don’t have to.
+14. But, most importantly, you love them like they are your own, even if you don’t have to

-To those stepparents everywhere, you are doing an amazing job and you are appreciated every single day by the partners and the children that have suddenly taken over your lives.
+To those step-parents everywhere, you are doing an amazing job and you are appreciated every single day by the partners and the children who have suddenly taken over your lives.
 So, put your feet up and reflect on just how incredible you are.